-Engage Engage Engage Learning outcomes and assessment how learning outcomes support learners to develop and demonstrate attainment in assessment, and in the design and/or delivery of learning experiences. learning outcomes which attend to constructive alignment of subjects/units Engage in enquiry and evidence-based, scholarly approaches to create innovative assessment methods that are aligned to learning outcomes (and relative standards or frameworks) and assure an inclusive experience for all learners.
-Apply Apply Apply relevant to your practices (or context of practice), discipline, and/or learner cohort.
-(Some Associate University methods into your practices Evaluate Evaluate Evaluate differences in learning outcomes and assessment methods and tasks across subjects/units of study and disciplines within your attainment of subject/unit and course learning outcomes and integrate revisions for continued improvement.
-Evaluate and lead evidence- based, scholarly practices in assuring learning outcomes accommodating the complex alignment of professional, graduate, course, and subject/unit learning outcomes.
-Disseminate innovative approaches across university teaching contexts/communities, to influence the learning and teaching practices of others.
-Essential focus areas Associate University Educators Foundation University Educators Advanced University Educators Engage Engage Engage Data and evaluation and uses of learner data available at your institution which are relevant to your practices (context of practice).
-Examine relevant data to identify learning and teaching design, interventions, and improve learner outcomes, engagement, and experience.
-Critically examine university and higher education sector data used to report on student outcomes, engagement, practices, quality assurance, and cycles of review.
-Apply Apply Apply

-1 interventions and continued improvement approaches to practice (or context of practice).
+Engage Engage Engage Learning outcomes and assessment how learning outcomes support learners to develop and demonstrate attainment in Engage in evidence-based and reflective practices in the design and revision of learning outcomes which attend to constructive alignment of subjects/units of study and learning experiences with course/program learning outcomes, appropriate standards, and subject/unit assessment items.
+Engage in enquiry and evidence-based, scholarly approaches to create innovative assessment methods that are aligned to learning outcomes (and relative standards or frameworks) and assure an inclusive experience for all learners.
+Apply Apply Apply Apply assessment methods relevant to your practices (or context of practice), discipline, and/or learner cohort.
+(Some Associate University Educators may not directly engage with assessment or learning outcomes) Apply and incorporate scholarly informed assessment approaches and methods into your practices and collaborate with colleagues in quality assurance processes.
+Evaluate Evaluate Evaluate differences in learning outcomes and assessment methods and tasks across subjects/units of study and disciplines within your institution to enhance Evaluate a variety of assessment approaches, methods, and tasks on attainment of subject/unit and course learning outcomes and integrate revisions for continued improvement.
+Evaluate and lead evidence based, scholarly practices in assuring learning outcomes accommodating the complex alignment of professional, graduate, course, and subject/unit learning outcomes.
+Disseminate innovative approaches across university teaching contexts/communities, to and engagement, and apply to practice (or context of Apply evidence-based interventions and continued improvement approaches to practice (or context of practice).
 Apply relevant university, national, and international higher education sector data to provide innovative solutions for continued improvement.
-Evaluate Evaluate Evaluate Evaluate learner data sets for improved learner outcomes and engagement. focused decision-making.
+Evaluate Evaluate Evaluate II I Analyse and evaluate comprehensive data sets used to inform learner-focused decision-making.
 Integrate findings into continued improvement of practices (context of practice).
 Critically analyse and evaluate university, national, and international higher education sector data about student outcomes, engagement, and experience and the impact on cycles of review.
 Disseminate advanced data analysis, insights, and impacts across university teaching contexts/ communities, to influence the learning and teaching practices of others.
-Associate University Educators Foundation University Educators Advanced University Educators
+Essential focus areas Associate University Educators Foundation University Educators Advanced University Educators

-Engage Engage Engage Engage with relevant university policies related to your educator role, and consider implementation of policy in practice.
+Engage Engage Engage Policy and governance Engage with relevant university policies related to your educator role, and consider implementation of policy in practice.
 Examine university, national, and international policies, and frameworks in higher education relevant to your educator role.
 Critically appraise how national and international policies, legislation, and frameworks in higher education impact on university policies and governance.
-Apply Apply Apply Incorporate university policies into your practices (or context of practice).
-Improve university-wide understanding of policy and governance through the application of evidence- informed, scholarly practices.
+Apply Apply Apply 1 Improve university-wide understanding of policy and governance through the application of evidence-informed, scholarly practices.
 Create opportunities to apply national and international policies, legislation, and frameworks in higher education into institution-wide practice at your own university.
-Evaluate Evaluate Evaluate Evaluate university policies that directly apply to educator roles, and consider how they could be developed to better support learners. educational policies at your institution with national and international policies and frameworks and integrate into your practices (or context of practice).
+Evaluate Evaluate Evaluate Evaluate university policies that directly apply to educator roles, and consider how they could be developed to better support learners.
+Evaluate the alignment of educational policies at your institution with national and international policies and frameworks and integrate into your practices (or context of practice).
 Critically analyse and evaluate how national and international educational policies impact on student success, educator leadership roles and future policy development.
 Disseminate policy analysis across university learning and teaching contexts/ communities to influence practices of others.